Skip to main content

 • They implement support for one or more actions.

-• Providers should not have an UI, apart from those required for settings, to configure and manage the provider.
-For example an Administration UI to allow setting of API keys; and/or to enable or disable the enabled actions.
+• Providers should not have a UI, apart from those required to configure the provider.

-• The aim of Providers is to make it "easy" to integrate AI systems with LMS, without the need to implement a UI to use them.
+• The aim of Providers is to make it easy to integrate AI systems with Moodle LMS.

 • Subsystem Manager